https://invisible-island.net/ncurses/man/

 pecho_wchar is functionally equivalent to calling wadd_wch(3x) followed by prefresh.
 It suggests to the curses optimizer that only a single wide character is being output; a considerable performance benefit may be thus enjoyed.
 The location of the character wch written to the pad is used to populate the arguments to prefresh.

-BSD curses has no pad feature.
-SVr2 curses (1986) provided the newpad and related functions, documenting them in a single line each.
-SVr3 (1987) provided more extensive documentation.
-The documentation does not explain the term pad.
-However, the Apollo Aegis workstation operating system supported a graphical pad feature: o These graphical pads could be much larger than the computer's display. o The read-only output from a command could be scrolled back to inspect, and select text from the pad.
-The two uses may be related.
-X/Open Curses, Issue 4 describes these functions, without significant change from the SVr3 documentation.
+X/Open Curses Issue 4 describes these functions.
 It specifies no error conditions for them.
-The behavior of subpad if the parent window is not a pad is undocumented, and is not checked by the vendor Unix implementations: o SVr4 curses sets a flag in the WINDOW structure in newpad which tells if the window is a pad.
-However, it uses this information only in waddch (to decide if it should call wrefresh) and wscrl (to avoid scrolling a pad), and does not check in wrefresh to ensure that the pad is refreshed properly. o Solaris xcurses checks whether a window is a pad in wnoutrefresh, returning ERR in that case.
-However, it only sets the flag for subwindows if the parent window is a pad.
-Its newpad function does not set this information.
-Consequently, the check will never fail.
-It makes no comparable check in pnoutrefresh, though interestingly enough, a comment in the source code states that the lack of a check was an MKS extension. o NetBSD 7 curses sets a flag in the WINDOW structure for newpad and subpad, using this to help with the distinction between wnoutrefresh and pnoutrefresh.
+SVr4 describes a successful return value only as "an integer value other than ERR".
+The behavior of subpad if the parent window is not a pad is undocumented, and is not checked by the vendor Unix implementations. o SVr4 curses's newpad sets a flag in the WINDOW structure indicating that the window is a pad.
+However, it uses this information only in waddch (to decide if it should call wrefresh) and wscrl (to avoid scrolling a pad); its wrefresh does not check it to ensure that a pad is properly updated. o Solaris xcurses checks whether a window is a pad in its wnoutrefresh, returning ERR in that case.
+However, it sets the flag on subwindows only if the parent window is a pad.
+Its newpad does not set this information.
+Consequently, the check never fails.
+It makes no comparable check in pnoutrefresh -- though interestingly enough, a comment in the source code states that the lack of a check was an MKS extension. o NetBSD 7 curses sets a flag in the WINDOW structure for newpad and subpad, aiding itself to distinguish between wnoutrefresh and pnoutrefresh.
 It does not check for the case where a subwindow is created in a pad using subwin or derwin.
-The dupwin function returns a regular window when duplicating a pad.
-Likewise, getwin always returns a window, even if the saved data was from a pad.
-This implementation o sets a flag in the WINDOW structure for newpad and subpad, o allows a subwin or derwin call to succeed having a pad parent by forcing the subwindow to be a pad, o checks in both wnoutrefresh and pnoutrefresh to ensure that pads and windows are handled distinctly, and o ensures that dupwin and getwin treat pads versus windows consistently.
+Its dupwin returns a regular window when duplicating a pad.
+Likewise, its getwin always returns a window, even if the saved data was from a pad. ncurses: o sets a flag in the WINDOW structure for newpad and subpad, o allows a subwin or derwin call to succeed having a pad parent by forcing the subwindow to be a pad, o checks in both wnoutrefresh and pnoutrefresh to ensure that pads and windows are handled distinctly, and o ensures that dupwin and getwin treat pads versus windows consistently.

-curses(3x), curs_addch(3x), curs_refresh(3x), curs_touch(3x) ncurses 6.5 2024-07-27 curs_pad(3x)
+curses(3x), curs_addch(3x), curs_refresh(3x), curs_touch(3x) ncurses 6.5 2025-01-18 curs_pad(3x)